 Petty patents are available in Thailand and provide a maximum 10 year term.
 They relate to inventions that are novel and susceptible to industrial application.

 After filing, applications for the grant of a patent in Thailand are first examined to ensure compliance with a number of formality requirements.
-Specifically, an application is examined to ensure that it is accompanied by all of the prescribed documents.
-An application will be considered to be abandoned if it does not meet all the formality requirements.
+Specifically, an application is examined to ensure that it is accompanied by all of the prescribed documents and does not include unpatentable subject matter.

 Once a patent application passes the formalities examination, the application will be published upon payment of the prescribed fee.
 Any interested party may, within 90 days of the date of publication of the application, file an opposition to the application.
-The application may be opposed.
-The applicant may file a counterstatement to the opponent notice of opposition within 90 days of receiving the notice.
+The applicant has to file a counterstatement to the notice of opposition within 90 days of receiving the notice.

 Within 5 years of the date of publication of the patent application, the applicant must request substantive examination.
 If the patent application was the subject of opposition proceedings and if the opponent opposition has been rejected, the applicant must request substantive examination within one year of the date of the final decision on of the Director-General of the Patent Office.
 An application will be considered to be abandoned if the request for examination has not been made within the prescribed time limit.